 Thank you for your interest in our small business grant program.
-Our 2023 grant cycle is closed, and we are no longer accepting applications.
+Our 2024 grant application period will open on Monday, April 29, 2024.

 The purpose of the Alamance County Economic Development Foundation (EDF) Small Business Grant Program is to stimulate entrepreneurism and to encourage high-growth small business enterprises to launch, scale and grow in Alamance County.
 By making these grants available, the EDF is fulfilling its mission of driving economic stability, diversity, and growth in Alamance County.
 Accessibility to funding contributes to the strength and effectiveness of the entrepreneurial ecosystem which in turn supports and nurtures small businesses.
 The EDF recognizes the value of entrepreneurism/small businesses who bring innovation, quality of life, jobs, and investment to the community.